Rob Schneider: Paris Olympics boycott

 In July 2024, Schneider posted on the social media platform X, "I am sorry to say to ALL the world's GREATEST ATHLETES, I wish you ALL THE BEST, but I cannot watch an Olympics that disrespects Christianity and openly celebrates Satan.
 I sincerely hope THESE @Olympics get the same amount of viewers as @cspan".
 This was in reaction to the 2024 Summer Olympics opening ceremony, which was accused of including drag queen performers burlesquing The Last Supper painting.

 Transgender views

 In 2023, Schneider made posts on social media criticizing the transgender TikTok influencer Dylan Mulvaney, calling her transgender identity "cultural appropriation".

-In August 2024, Schneider was a speaker at the 2024 national summit for the anti-transgender group Moms for Liberty.
+In August 2024, Schneider was a speaker at the 2024 national summit for the conservative group Moms for Liberty.

 In September 2024, Schneider's daughter, Elle King, distanced herself from Schneider and criticized his comments.